sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

    class with ``@expectedException`` or ``expectException()`` is no longer permitted.

-When testing that relies on php functions that trigger errors like ``fopen`` it can sometimes be useful to use error suppression while testing.
-This allows you to check the return values by suppressing notices that would lead to a phpunit ``PHPUnit\Framework\Error\Notice``.
+When testing that relies on PHP functions that trigger errors like ``fopen`` it can sometimes be useful to use error suppression while testing.
+This allows you to check the return values by suppressing notices that would lead to a PHPUnit ``PHPUnit\Framework\Error\Notice``.

 .. code-block:: php